GMO – Genetically Modified Organism. Intervening in the food we eat, at the gene level. Pros and Cons

 Galacti gestures at the plants nearby, indicating without a word that we should consider the complex system of plant life throughout the world.
 “A healthy system is sustainable and balanced, needing little or no outside interference to continue thriving.

 I ask you: is this system healthy?
-Will it continue to provide for mankind’s needs in the time of your children and grandchildren?
+Will it continue to provide for humankind’s needs in the time of your children and grandchildren?
 Is it producing plentiful, nutritious, tasty food as it did for you in your youth?
-Or is the world heading for a time of less abundance, diversity and nutrition available in its food basket?”
+Or is the world heading for a time of less abundance, diversity, and nutrition available in its food basket?”